 CAUTION: Do not consume any of the above herbs if you are taking fertility medicines or chemical contraceptives at the same time!
-Consult your doctor before taking any formula, especially if you suffer from chronic diseases or syndromes.
+Consult your doctor before consuming any herbs, especially if you suffer from chronic diseases or syndromes.

 4. Vitamins and supplements

-Vitamins that promote fertility and help in the proper development of pregnancy:
+Vitamins that promote fertility and help the proper development of pregnancy:

 - Vitamin D